FerAmbriz/AutoMethyc/docs/docs/Output/preprocessing.md

 ## Filter target

-Once the previously mentioned 'CSV/raw_data' is obtained, it will be filtered by the regions specified in the BED file o and the corresponding gene of each site previously annotated in 'CSV/annotated_regions.csv' will be added and saved as:
+Once the previously mentioned 'CSV/raw_data' is obtained, it will be filtered by the regions specified in the BED file and the corresponding gene of each site previously annotated in 'CSV/annotated_regions.csv' will be added and saved as:
 'filtered_target.csv'